Hendrick van Balen: The Annunciation (Mysteries of the Rosary)

 ‘Annunciation’ could be read today as the ‘trailer’ , to get into the complete storyline.

-In Christianity, more specifically in Catholicism, the rosary, chapelet or paternoster contains 5 times 10 beads (plus 1-and-3 extra for introduction), each standing for a series of one prayer of Our Father and ten Hail Marys.
-Each of these series is associated to a Mystery of the Rosary: during and after her life, Mary had five joyful, but also five sorrowful and finally five glorious experiences.
+Each of these prayer series is associated to a Mystery of the Rosary: during and after her life, Mary experienced five joyful, but also five sorrowful and finally five glorious events.
 This implies that you should go through the rosary beads three times over to complete the cycle of 15.
+Those 15 episodes are depicted here along the wall.

-We look at the trailer, the Annunciation, the moment when the angel Gabriel tells Mary that she will become a mother, presented here as a day-to-day event in a household.
+Let us have a look at the trailer, the Annunciation; this is the moment when the angel Gabriel tells Mary that she will become a mother.
+Here it is presented as a day-to-day event in a household.
+Like in medieval scenes, Mary has a prayer book in her hand, which is an indication of her and other women’s literacy.

 In his time, painter Hendrick van Balen apparently had a high market value; he was the only one who was paid 216 guilders for his work.

-Follow the Mysteries of the Rosary
+Follow the Mysteries of the Rosary: The Nativity